-The expected outcome is a decoder, which will make it possible to compared and normalize data which has been generated using various test cycles.
+The expected outcome is a decoder, which will make it possible to compare and normalize data that have been generated using various test cycles.
 As the test vehicles represent a number of different technologies, the testing will demonstrate how running conditions affect the performance of various technologies.
 Vehicles with advanced exhaust after-treatment can be expected to be sensitive to e.g. load and exhaust temperature.
 Energy savings with hybrid drive trains will be highly cycle dependent.
-The project will also contribute to world wide harmonization of test methods.
+The project will also contribute to worldwide harmonization of test methods.

-5.4 Annex XXX Bio-safety Assessment: Animal Fat in Biodiesel
+5.3 Annex XXX Bio-safety Assessment: Animal Fat in Biodiesel

-Operating Agent ATF Advanced Technologies & Fuels Canada Inc. (ATFCan)

-Decision to start January 2004 (ExCo 29)

-Project Duration Jan 2004 - October 2005 (2 years)

-Participants CDN, CH, FIN, and USA (4 countries)

-Total Budget CAD 600 000 (= € 380 000 ca)

-Project Leadership Mr. Rodney Semotiuk

-ATF Advanced Technologies & Fuels Canada Inc.

-(ATFCan)

-80 Aberdeen Street

-Suite 400

-Ottawa, ON K1S 5R5

-Canada

-Phone: +1 613 231 3298 Fax: +1 613 231 4353 E-mail: semotiuk@atfcan.com
+Operating Agent ATF Advanced Technologies & Fuels Canada Inc. Decision to start January 200 January 2004 (ExCo 29) Project Duration Jan 2004 - 0 October 2005 (2 years) Participants CDN, CH, F FIN, and USA (4 countries) Total Budget CAD 600 00 $00 (= \notin 380\ 000\ ca)$ Project Leadership (ATFCan) 80 Aberdeer Suite 400 Ottawa, ON Canada ced Technologies & Fuels Canada Inc. n Street K1S 5R5 +1 613 231 3298 +1 613 231 4353

 ATFCan is undertaking a study to evaluate the risks of using animal tallow derived from specified risk materials (SRMs), dead stock, and downer animals as feedstock for the production of biodiesel.
 Given the presence of bovine spongiform encephalopathy (BSE) in cattle in Europe and now Canada, there is strong interest within government and industry in assessing new methods to dispose of high-risk materials in value-added applications.
+Objectives